RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Methodology

 Based on these core assumptions, we aim to find the parameters $\theta$ and $\boldsymbol{\eta}$ that maximize the marginal log-likelihood of the observed data.
 The probability of a single observed preference is obtained by marginalizing over the latent variable $z_i$:

-Directly maximizing $\sum_i \log p(y_{w, i} \succ_{k_i} y_{l, i})$ is intractable due to the sum inside the logarithm.
-We therefore employ the Expectation-Maximization (EM) algorithm (see detailed derivation in \Cref{sec:appendix_em_derivation}), which iterates between two steps.
+Directly maximizing $\sum_i \log p(y_{w, i} \succ_{k_i} y_{l, i})$ is feasible but coupled and non-convex due to the log-sum form.
+We therefore employ the EM algorithm (see details in \Cref{sec:appendix_em_derivation}), which provides stable alternating updates with closed-form reliability updates.
 In this iterative process, the superscript $(t)$ will denote the values of parameters at iteration $t$.

 \paragraph{E-Step: Inferring label correctness.} In the E-step, given the current parameters $\theta^{(t)}$ and $\boldsymbol{\eta}^{(t)}$, we compute the posterior probability $w_i$ that the $i$-th observed label is correct.
 This value $w_i$ acts as a "soft label" or the model's confidence in the data point.